johnMinelli/CoordinatedQMIX/README.md

-# Coordinated Autonomous Driving

-> Learning a communication which incentive coordination
+# Learning a communication which incentive coordination

 #### CARLA Traffic control with comunicating agents
 #### Traffic control for multi agent autonomous driving